swesterfeld/spectmorph/docs/manual.md

 is selected, all voices share the same phase (i.e. all voices go up and down at the same time).

+If **Beat Sync** is activated, the LFO is using musical time (notes) as speed instead of a frequency.

+## Key Track

+The **Key Track** operator uses the input midi note to generate a control signal.
+A custom curve can be defined to specify a mapping from midi note 0..127 to the control output.
+This can be used to control another parameter like the morphing of a **Linear Morph**.
+An example would be using *Bass Trombone* for low notes and *Trumpet* for high notes, and a mixture of both in between.

+## Envelope

+The **Envelope** operator creates a custom envelope with a curve that changes over time.

+Loop Type

+: This can be *No Loop* - envelope starts at the start and ends at the end, *Sustain Loop* - envelope stops in a single sustain state, *Forward Loop* or *Ping Pong Loop* - envelope keeps looping between two points.

+Unit

+: The unit for the time parameter, can be seconds/minutes or notes (musical time).

+Time

+: Parameter for the time that it takes to play the whole envelope.

 ## Output

 The **Output** operator controls how the sound generated from the sources at